JiawangBian/SC-SfMLearner-Release/README.md

 ## Updates (Compared with NeurIPS version)
-Note that this is an updated version, and you can find the original version in 'Release / NeurIPS Version' for reproducing the results reported in paper.
+Note that this is an improved version, and you can find the NeurIPS version in 'Release / NeurIPS Version' for reproducing the results reported in paper.
 Compared with NeurIPS version, we
 (1) Change networks by using Resnet18 and Resnet50 pretrained model (on ImageNet) for depth and pose encoders.
-(2) We add 'auto_mask' by Monodepth2 to remove stationary points.
+(2) Add 'auto_mask' by Monodepth2 to remove stationary points.
+(3) Integrate the depth and pose prediction into the ORB-SLAM system.

-We add training and testing on NYUv2 indoor depth dataset.
+(4) Add training and testing on NYUv2 indoor dataset.
 See [Unsupervised-Indoor-Depth](https://github.com/JiawangBian/Unsupervised-Indoor-Depth) for details.

 ## Preamble
 This codebase was developed and tested with python 3.6, Pytorch 1.0.1, and CUDA 10.0 on Ubuntu 16.04.
 It is based on [Clement Pinard's SfMLearner implementation](https://github.com/ClementPinard/SfmLearner-Pytorch).

 ## Prerequisite